 Aruna Asaf Ali was one the younger generation of freedom fighters who entered the fray in the 1920s, becoming a member of the Congress after marrying Asaf Ali, a member himself.
 She is remembered for hosting the Indian National Flag in Bombay during the Quit India movement.
 Post-Independence, she became the first Mayor of Delhi and was awarded the Padma Bhushan and the Bharat Ratna.
 In an interview, she has said that, like Dr.Ambedkar pushing for the rights of his community, women too should have made sure that they had proper representation in the national decision-making.
 We all joined the movement initially, not so much for ideological reasons, but for the our love for our husbands, sons or brothers.
 Men decided the next course of action and we followed them like lambs, no questions asked.
 We loved and trusted them so much that we forgot to push for gender equality.
 We should have.

 This is the very unique dichotomy of India’s treatment of its women.
 Women participating the freedom struggle, had to come back home, take a bath and make rotis and rice for dinner.
-Girl children had to go to school and take care of younger siblings and domestic chores.
+Girl children had to go to school as well as take care of younger siblings and domestic chores.
 Professional women must cook, clean and care for the elderly and the children, project deadlines notwithstanding.
-For women of rural India and urban slums, it becomes harder, when there is no piped water supply or kitchen appliances, worsened by alcoholic husbands.
+For women of rural India and urban slums, it becomes harder, with no kitchen appliances and piped drinking water.
+Alcoholism among men in these areas creates furthur social and economic issues.
 Contrary to popular perception, the employment rate of rural women is greater than urban women.
 Feminisation of agriculture, but without accompanying property rights and representation in panchayats and other decision-making bodies, is another glaring example.

 Women in India work 577% more than Indian men and 40% more than women in China and South Africa.
 In 2018, every 15 minutes, a rape was reported in India; so many more go unreported.
 India fares dismally on all indexes and rakings on gender equality.
-Women are paid 20 to 30% lesser than men and the female labour force participation in India, already disappointing, has actually fallen this year, bucking trends of similarly developing countries.
-Experts say that it maybe because of better incomes; implying that professional lives for women is encouraged only if the men’s income needs supplementing.
+Women are paid 20 to 30% lesser than men and the female labour force participation in India, already disappointing, has actually fallen this year, contrary to trends in similarly developed countries.
+Experts say that it maybe because of increasing prosperity; implying that professional lives for women is encouraged only if the men’s income needs supplementing.
 Despite being 50 percent of the population, only 14 percent of Lok Sabha members are women.
 Women are being disadvantaged in domestic, social, economic and political spheres.

 This is not to say that no progress has been made.
 Educational attainment of Indian women has improved significantly and legislative decisions favouring women have been passed; for example, 33% of seats in panchayats and urban local bodies are reserved for women.
 Judicial activism has contributed too – prohibition of Triple Talaq, the Sabarimala temple verdict and so on.